 10. Limitation of Liability.

 NOTWITHSTANDING ANYTHING TO THE CONTRARY IN THIS AGREEMENT, FORCEPOINT, ITS AFFILIATES, ITS LICENSORS OR RESELLERS WILL NOT BE LIABLE FOR (I) LOST PROFITS; (II) LOSS OF BUSINESS; (III) LOSS OF GOODWILL, OPPORTUNITY, OR REVENUE; (IV) LICENSEE’S DECISIONS BASED ON ITS INTERPRETATION OF THE OUTPUT FROM THE PRODUCTS; NOR (V) ANY INDIRECT, CONSEQUENTIAL, SPECIAL, PUNITIVE OR INCIDENTAL DAMAGES ARISING OUT OF OR RELATED TO THIS AGREEMENT WHETHER FORESEEABLE OR UNFORESEEABLE INCLUDING, BUT NOT LIMITED TO CLAIMS FOR USE OF THE PRODUCTS, INTERRUPTION IN USE OR AVAILABILITY OF DATA, STOPPAGE OF OTHER WORK OR IMPAIRMENT OF OTHER ASSETS, PRIVACY, ACCESS TO OR USE OF ANY ADDRESSES, EXECUTABLES OR FILES THAT SHOULD HAVE BEEN LOCATED OR BLOCKED, NEGLIGENCE, BREACH OF CONTRACT, TORT OR OTHERWISE AND THIRD PARTY CLAIMS, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
-IN NO EVENT WILL FORCEPOINT’S AGGREGATE LIABILITY ARISING OUT OF OR RELATED TO THIS AGREEMENT EXCEED THE TOTAL AMOUNT ACTUALLY RECEIVED BY FORCEPOINT FOR THE APPLICABLE PRODUCTS OVER THE ONE YEAR PERIOD PRIOR TO THE EVENT OUT OF WHICH THE CLAIM AROSE FOR THE PRODUCTS THAT DIRECTLY CAUSED THE LIABILITY.
+IN NO EVENT WILL FORCEPOINT’S AGGREGATE LIABILITY ARISING OUT OF OR RELATED TO THIS AGREEMENT EXCEED THE TOTAL AMOUNT ACTUALLY RECEIVED BY FORCEPOINT FOR THE LICENSEE’S APPLICABLE LICENSE TO THE PRODUCTS OVER THE ONE YEAR PERIOD PRIOR TO THE EVENT OUT OF WHICH THE CLAIM AROSE FOR THE PRODUCTS THAT DIRECTLY CAUSED THE LIABILITY.

 12. Term and Termination.

 12.1 This Agreement continues in full force and effect until the expiration or termination of the Order(s), unless otherwise terminated earlier as provided hereunder.
-All Orders are non-cancellable, and there shall be no fee adjustments or refunds for any reason, including decreases in usage, or otherwise.
+All Orders are non-cancellable, and there will be no fee adjustments or refunds for any reason, including decreases in usage, or otherwise.
 Upon termination or expiration of the Maintenance Term, Licensee’s right to receive Maintenance to the Products terminates.

-12.3 Either party may terminate this Agreement immediately upon written notice at any time if: (i) the other party commits a non-remediable material breach of the Agreement, or if the other party fails to cure any remediable material breach or provide a written plan of cure acceptable to the non-breaching party within 30 days of being notified in writing of such breach, except for breach of payment terms which shall have a ten (10) day cure period; or (ii) the other party ceases business operations; or (iii) the other party becomes insolvent, generally stops paying its debts as they become due or seeks protection under any bankruptcy, receivership, trust deed, creditors arrangement, composition or comparable proceeding, or if any such proceeding is instituted against the other (and not dismissed within 90 days after commencement of one of the foregoing events).
+12.3 Either party may terminate this Agreement immediately upon written notice at any time if: (i) the other party commits a non-remediable material breach of the Agreement, or if the other party fails to cure any remediable material breach or provide a written plan of cure acceptable to the non-breaching party within thirty (30) days of being notified in writing of such breach, except for breach of payment terms which will have a ten (10) day cure period; or (ii) the other party ceases business operations; or (iii) the other party becomes insolvent, generally stops paying its debts as they become due or seeks protection under any bankruptcy, receivership, trust deed, creditors arrangement, composition or comparable proceeding, or if any such proceeding is instituted against the other (and not dismissed within ninety (90) days after commencement of one of the foregoing events).
 Upon notification of termination by either party, Licensee must uninstall any Products, cease using and destroy or return all copies of the Products to Forcepoint, and to certify in writing that all known copies thereof, including backup copies, have been destroyed.
-Sections 1, 6-12, and 14-17 shall survive the termination of this Agreement.
+Sections 1, 6-12, and 14-17 will survive the termination of this Agreement.